audiomyweb/musslin-ableton-extensions-lab/README.md

 A MIDI bassline generator and mutation tool focused on:

-- bassline generation
+- Bassline generation
-- groove mutation
+- Groove mutation
-- slices
+- Slices
-- pump movement
+- Pump movement
-- ghost hits
+- Ghost hits
-- octave jumps
+- Octave jumps
-- sub-hold behavior
+- Sub-hold behavior
-- visual MIDI feedback
+- Visual MIDI feedback

 The goal is not to generate random notes, but to create basslines that feel musical, physical and alive.